-Prerequisite: NURS-205, admission to the nursing program, and NURS-212.
-Corequisite: NURS-210
+Prerequisite: admission to the nursing program

+Corequisite: NURS-210 (or equivalent)

 This course is an adjunct to NURS-210.
 It provides instruction related to specific fundamental nursing skills, as well as an opportunity for individual and small group practice of those skills in the nursing skills laboratory.